hatakkey/MAG-cups/README.md

 - The entire network is containerized and simulated using **[ContainerLab](https://containerlab.dev/)** for providing a flexible and scalable platform for testing, experimentation, and deployment of 5G CUPS networks.

 ## **Topology setup**
-The topology of the setup is illustrated in the diagram below:
+To simplify the different functions for fixed and fixed wireless sessions, the deployed MAG-CUPS topology is illustrated in two parts.

-The FWA setup:
+The FWA part from the MAG-CUPS topology is illustrated in the diagram below :
 ![drawing View](snaps/MAG-cups-fwa.png)

-The fixed setup:
+The fixed part from the MAG-CUPS topology is illustrated in the diagram below :

 ![drawing View](snaps/MAG-cups-fixed.png)